-The preparation of the financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities and contingent liabilities at the date of the interim condensed consolidated statements and reported amounts of revenues and expenses during the reporting period.
+The preparation of the financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities and contingent liabilities at the date of the consolidated financial statements and reported amounts of revenues and expenses during the reporting period.
 Estimates and assumptions are continuously evaluated and are based on management's experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 However, actual outcomes can differ from these estimates.
-The information about significant areas of estimation uncertainty considered by management in preparing the interim condensed consolidated statements are:
+The information about significant areas of estimation uncertainty considered by management in preparing the consolidated financial statements are: